-NASUWT teaching union says pay offer 'not good enough'
+Members of NASUWT teaching union narrowly accept pay offer

 - Published

-Members of the NASUWT teaching union remain locked in a long-running pay dispute after voting narrowly in favour of the latest offer.
+Members of the NASUWT teaching union have narrowly voted to accept a pay offer after a long-running dispute.

+Their decision means there is now no possibility of further strike action in Scottish schools.

-Of members who voted in the ballot, 52% backed the pay deal, while 48% rejected it.
-The union said the result suggested the offer was "not good enough".
+The NASUWT said its members voted by 52% to 48% to back the offer, which it described as "not good enough".

 The Scottish government has described the deal as "fair, affordable and sustainable".

-It will see teachers receive a 7% pay rise backdated to last April, a further 5% next month and 2% in January.
+However, the underlying issue for all the unions remains that the pay offer was still below inflation.
+The EIS urged its membership to accept the offer on the basis that it was the best which could realistically be achieved at present.

+Even if inflation falls significantly, it would be a surprise if the teachers' unions do not make a substantial claim for the first rise not covered by the deal which is due in August 2024.
+The unions still want to restore the value of teachers' salaries.

-The NASUWT reported that 46% of members who responded to the ballot said they disagreed with or were angry about the latest offer, while 39% said they were disappointed with the offer but believed that it was necessary in the circumstances.
+The NASUWT said 46% of members who responded to the ballot said they disagreed with or were angry about the latest offer, while 39% said they were disappointed with the offer but believed that it was necessary in the circumstances.

 A further 13% said they agreed with the offer.